Celebration Belle

 The Celebration Belle is a riverboat on the Mississippi River.
-This boat normally serves the Quad Cities region as a passenger excursion boat.
+Called "Jewel of Quad Cities Riverfront," this boat normally serves the Quad Cities region as a passenger excursion boat.
 Originally, the boat was named the Mississippi Belle and was based in Dubuque, Iowa.

 In 2004 the Celebration Belle participated in the Grand Excursion.

+In 2023 Illinois-born actor Jane Lynch appeared in a major 22-market coverage for Celebration Belle, produced by the State of Illinois.